Former Representative Giffords launches gun control drive

 "I have one question for our political leaders: when will you find the courage to stand up to the gun lobby?"

-(Reporting by Susan Heavey, additional reporting by Greg McCune in Chicago, Roberta Rampton and Steve Holland in Washington; Tim Gaynor and Paul Ingram in Arizona; editing by Vicki Allen, Cynthia Johnston and Claudia Parsons; desking by G Crosse)
+(Reporting by Susan Heavey, additional reporting by Greg McCune in Chicago, Roberta Rampton and Steve Holland in Washington; Tim Gaynor and Paul Ingram in Arizona; editing by Vicki Allen, Cynthia Johnston and Claudia Parsons; desking by Eric Beech)